-Parameter Description FREE_DUALRESIDENT_FIR STWhen set to on, specifies that dmfsmon will first free dual-resident files before freeing files it must migrate.
+Parameter Description DUALRESIDENCE_TARGET Specifies the percentage of DCM cache capacity that DMF maintains as a reserve of dual-resident files whose online space can be freed if free space reaches or falls below FREE_SPACE_MINIMUM.
+The dmdskmsp process tries to ensure that this percentage of the filesystem is copied to tape, is currently being copied to tape, or is free after it runs dmdskfree to make space available.
+This parameter is required for a DCM; there is no default.
+(It does not apply to user filesystems.)
+FREE_DUALRESIDENT_FIRSTWhen set to on, specifies that dmfsmon will first f dual-resident files before freeing files it must migrature.
 The default is off.
 FREE_SPACE_DECREMENT Specifies the percentage of filesystem space by which dmfsmon will decrement FREE_SPACE_MINIMUM if it cannot find enough files to migrate so that the value is reached.
 The decrement is applied until a value is found that dmfsmon can achieve.
 If space later frees up, the FREE_SPACE_MINIMUM is reset to its original value.
 Valid values are in the range 1 through the value of FREE_SPACE_TARGET.
 The default is 2.
 FREE_SPACE_MINIMUM Specifies the minimum percentage of free filesystem space that dmfsmon maintains. dmfsmon will begin to migrate files when the available free space for the filesystem falls below this percentage value.
 This parameter is required; there is no default.
+FREE_SPACE_TARGET Specifies the percentage of free filesystem space that dmfsmon will try to achieve if free space reaches or falls below FREE_SPACE_MINIMUM.
+This parameter is required; there is no default.
+SITE_SCRIPT Specifies the site-specific script to execute when dmfsfree, dmdskfree, or dmfsmon is run.
+If it returns a zero exit status, dmfsfree, dmdskfree, or dmfsmon continue their normal processing.
+If nonzero, they return immediately, using this value as their own exit status.
+See dmfsfree(8) or dmdskfree(8) for further details.
+This parameter is optional.